 Can I get guarantee credit?

 - You (or your partner) must have reached pension qualifying age.
-The minimum age for guarantee credit is gradually rising from 60 to 66.
+The minimum age for guarantee credit is based on the current state pension age for women.
 If you need to find out when you will reach pensionable age, go to this page on Which?
 Money to use the state pension age calculator.

 - There is no savings limit for guarantee credit, but if you have more than £10,000, this will affect the amount you receive.